vrtteja002/American-Sign-Language/README.md

    ```

 ## Results
 Our experiments showed that YOLOv9 outperformed other models in detecting ASL signs and facial expressions.
-Detailed results, including training times, test results, and performance metrics, can be found in the Report.
+Detailed results, including training times, test results, and performance metrics, can be found in the full research report.

+## Results Visualization
+Results and visualizations can be found in the `runs` directory after training.

 ## Future Work
 - Implement multimodal systems integrating various sensory inputs
 - Enhance recognition of non-manual features
 - Develop a user-friendly interface for real-world applications
+- Implement real-time ASL translation
+- Explore multi-modal approaches combining vision and natural language processing
+- Extend the model to handle continuous sign language recognition

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

+## Acknowledgments
+- YOLOv9 and YOLOv8 implementations based on the Ultralytics framework
+- Detectron2 implementation by Facebook AI Research
+- DETR implementation based on the Hugging Face Transformers library
+- Dataset management and augmentation done using Roboflow